Actors Courteney Cox Arquette (L), Jennifer Aniston (C) and Matthew Perry are shown in a scene from the NBC series "Friends".

 - IMDb user rating: 8.8

 The Apple TV+ streaming service hit a bullseye with this feel-good sports sitcom starring Jason Sudeikis as the title character.
 Hailing from the world of American college football, Lasso is unexpectedly chosen to coach a struggling British soccer team.
-Among its many Primetime Emmys, it won for Outstanding Comedy Series.
+Though it ran for just three seasons, wrapping up in May 2023, "Ted Lasso" was nominated for more than 60 Emmys and took home the award for Outstanding Comedy Series in 2021 and 2022.

 #5.
 It's Always Sunny in Philadelphia